Hiro Kanagawa: Career

-Kanagawa played Principal Kwan in TV series Smallville.
+Kanagawa played Principal Kwan in the television series Smallville.
 He also voiced Gihren Zabi from Mobile Suit Gundam.
 He was also the voice of Mister Fantastic on Fantastic Four: World's Greatest Heroes.
-Kanagawa has the distinction of having played three different characters in the TV series The X-Files, appearing independently in seasons 2, 4 and 10.
+Kanagawa has the distinction of having played three different characters in the television series The X-Files, appearing independently in seasons 2, 4, and 10.
 From 2015 to 2016, he played Yakuza boss Tashi in the alternate history series The Man in the High Castle.

 Besides acting, Kanagawa is also a playwright and screenwriter and teaches creative writing in the English department at Capilano University.
-He is an Associate Member of the Playwrights’ Theatre Centre.
+He is an Associate Member of the Playwrights' Theatre Centre.

 In 2015, he won the Jessie Richardson Theatre Award for Outstanding Script for his play Indian Arm, an adaptation of Henrik Ibsen's Little Eyolf.
 In 2017, Indian Arm won the Governor General's Award for English-language drama.

 Personal life

 Kanagawa has lived in British Columbia since 1990.
-He resides in Port Moody, B.C. with his wife, artist Tasha Faye Evans.
+He resides in Port Moody, British Columbia, with his wife, artist Tasha Faye Evans.
 They have two children together.